UnmappedStack/UYB/README.md

     Hello, world!
     ```

-You can use `./uyb --help` to see all the command line options for UYB.
+You can use `uyb --help` to see all the command line options for UYB.

 ## License
 This project is under the Mozilla Public License 2.0.
 See `LICENSE` for more information.